 Joshua Tree National Park is home to eight campgrounds open to the public, with dogs allowed at each of these campgrounds.

-Some of the campgrounds accept reservations, which are a must if you plant to camp during the cooler “spring” season from November to May, or on holidays or weekends year-round.
-Other campgrounds operate on a first-come, first-served basis.
-Some campsites close over the summer.
+Most of the campgrounds accept reservations, which are a must if you plant to camp during the cooler “spring” season from November to May, or on holidays or weekends year-round.
+Other campgrounds operate on a first-come, first-served basis, with some closing over the summer.

 Facilities vary, with only Black Rock and Cottonwood Campgrounds having water and flush toilets.
 The other campgrounds do not have water – so bring your own or use the water refill stations.

 There’s also a wide variety of accommodation outside of the park, from basic campgrounds through to gorgeous Airbnbs and luxury resorts.
-We stayed the night in Palm Springs, a 45 minute drive from the west entrance.
+We stayed the night in Palm Springs, an easy 45 minute drive from the west entrance, with lots of pet-friendly hotels.

 You May Also Like